Trump tees up medal for Tiger Woods; some question motives

 Christopher Devine, an associate professor of political science at the University of Dayton, said Trump may have a business angle.

-Still, Devine said, when he stacks up Woods' accomplishments against other recipients, there's no denying Woods deserves it, calling his Masters victory "the greatest comeback in sports of all time."
+Still, Devine said, when he stacks up Woods' accomplishments against other recipients, he believes Woods is deserving and calls his Masters victory "the greatest comeback in sports of all time."

 "If President Obama or Hillary Clinton had given the award to Tiger, no one would have batted an eye," Devine said.